Adivive Fat Transfer

 When Does Dr. Lanzer Choose Dermal Filler and When Does He Choose Fat Transfer?

 During a fat transfer, the fat within the body is no longer considered the enemy, since it can be used to make certain areas of the body appear younger.
 Of course, a fat transfer is a relatively new procedure, so many patients may not be familiar with its inner workings.
-If you are interested in obtaining a fat transfer procedure, but want to gain more information before making an appointment at the Dr Lanzer Clinic, be sure to read our information and view the before and after photographs to get more insight into a fat transfer treatment.
+If you are interested in obtaining a fat transfer procedure but want to gain more information before making an appointment at the Dr Lanzer Clinic, be sure to read our information and view the before and after photographs to get more insight into a fat transfer treatment.

 The results of a fat transfer procedure can be discovered by looking at the before and after photographs on our website.
-These photographs were obtained from patients who had a fat transfer treatment at the Dr Lanzer Clinic, and consented to have their picture used to provide other potential patients with more information about a fat transfer.
-Please note that these photographs are only an example of the results possible with a fat transfer treatment, and that your results may vary.
+These photographs were obtained from patients who had a fat transfer treatment at the Dr Lanzer Clinic and consented to have their picture used to provide other potential patients with more information about a fat transfer.
+Please note that these photographs are only an example of the results possible with a fat transfer treatment and that your results may vary.
 However, if you wish to get an idea of the changes that could be made with a fat transfer, please speak to your cosmetic surgeon.

-Dr Lanzer can email all patients a detailed consent form which provides information related to the surgery.
+Dr Lanzer can email all patients a detailed consent form that provides information related to the surgery.
 This information is made available to all patients before liposuction surgery, allowing enough time for the patient to ask any liposuction questions they may have.

 Do you want to make an appointment with the Dr Lanzer Clinic for a fat transfer?
 Or simply want to get a feel for our surgery before you consider having your treatment at our clinic?
 Feel free to get in touch with our friendly team of receptionists to make an appointment.